gkiely/utils/README.md

 # User Guide

-Small and efficient utility functions, well tested and optimized for ES6 and bundle size
+Small and efficient utility functions, well tested and optimized for bundle size and performance

 Methods: